 A lot of credit cards allow you to accumulate rewards on your everyday purchases.
 You can redeem the points for gift cards just about anywhere.
 For example, your weekly grocery bills can put a couple of free mochas in your hand each month.

-Sign up for a credit card that offers rewards and start earning points your free or cheap Starbucks drinks.
+Sign up for a credit card that offers rewards and start earning points for cheap or even free Starbucks drinks.

 View this post on Instagram

 Credit Card rewards can be really great when they’re used and collected the right way!
 You can get.. 💰cash ✈airline miles 🏨free hotel rooms and even more.
 But… if you don’t pay your balance in full and on time, then you will end up paying more in interest than the total value of your rewards.
 Or even worse, you can ruin your credit score. 😫 Use your credit responsibly, and you can reap the benefits at no cost. 🤑

 5. Get the Starbucks app

 The Starbucks Mobile app allows you to order your coffee online, skip the long lines, and ultimately save the most money on your order.
 Those eight-and-a-half minutes you would have normally spent waiting in line and then eyeballing the barista become yours again.